JohnTelford/mkdocs/docs/workstations.md

 The robustness, reliability, security, and speed of Linux systems varies from low to high, depending on the knowledge and skills of the vendors, builders and maintainers

-Responsibility for maintaining Linux workstation hardware, operating systems, and device drivers is fragmented or doesn't exist, except from the vendors, builders and maintainers
+Responsibility for maintaining Linux workstation hardware, operating systems, and device drivers is fragmented or doesn't exist, except from some vendors, builders and maintainers

 There are computer repair services that are equipped to diagnosed and repaired Linux systems, but not to the extent of Apple Stores